Demystifying the Ruby GC

 Hi, I’m wondering if you have experimented with running Discourse under JRuby to take advantage of the JVM’s more mature GC?
 If so, what were your experiences?
 Thanks!

-Brandon Mathis over 10 years ago
+Brandon Mathis almost 11 years ago

 Brandon Mathis